Queen snake: Habits

 It is a diurnal species, but it can be found moving about and hunting at night as well.
 They are often found by turning over rocks within or near the brooks and streams they inhabit to find prey.
 They will also come out of the water to bask in the sun, often perching on branches or roots above or near the waters edge.
 Queen snakes are very alert to any potential danger and will drop into the water when disturbed.
-They are rather docile snakes, not too likely to bite.
+They are rather docile snakes, not too likely to bite, but have been seen to mock strike if temperatures were hot enough, approximately 75 degrees Fahrenheit.
 Their main defenses are thrashing, spinning, and secreting malodorous feces and anal musk, similar to the behaviour of the garter snake in this defense.
 Queen snakes have been shown to use the sun for celestial orientation in their habitat.

 Predators of queen snakes are raccoons, otters, mink, hawks and herons.
 Large frogs and fish will also eat the young snakes.
 When approached by predators, queen snakes will flee a distance directly related to their internal temperature.
 The main threat to the queen snake is habitat loss as waterways are drained, disturbed or polluted.
 Crayfish, their main food, are sensitive to acidification and accumulation of heavy metals.
 Thus, as waterways have become polluted and crayfish have died out, the queen snake population has declined throughout its former range.
 In many areas the queen snake has disappeared or has become in danger of doing so.

 Diet

+Queen snakes actively forage during the daytime.

-Queen snakes are described as dietary specialists, feeding primarily on crayfish.
+Queen snakes are described as extreme dietary specialists, feeding primarily on crayfish.
 They have been documented favoring crayfish that are freshly molted.
 Regina septemvittata are especially sensitive to a chemical compound called ecdysone that is produced by crayfish during their molting cycle which help them find that prey easier.
 It is assumed they use a vomeronasal organ to detect the chemical.
 One study done offered crayfish during their molting cycle and crayfish not on their molting cycle to queen snakes to see which they preferred.
 The results showed that the queen snakes would not eat the prey if it was not releasing ecdysone.
 If none of these prey can be found, queen snakes will resort to eating small fish like minnows.